 Shepherd, and have chosen to say we are not the same breed as them.
 (I find this funny, as I

-have sisters, one is registered as a Mini Aussie, and the other one is registered as a Miniature
+had sisters, one was registered as a Mini Aussie, and the other one was registered as a Miniature

 American Shepherd.
 You're telling me they are not the same breed???)
 Anyways, this is a

 political battle that I choose to not be a part of.
 I love my dogs.
 I love to show.
 I know what and